-If the PHY is transmitting in 10 Mb/s mode when a collision is detected, the collision is not reported until seven bits prevents a collision being reported incorrectly due to noise on the network.
+If the PHY is transmitting in 10 Mb/s mode when a collision is detected, the collision is not reported until seven bits have been received while in the collision state.
+This prevents a collision being reported incorrectly due to noise on the network.
 The COL signal remains set for the duration of the collision.